gonsaiki/java-journey/Easy Challange/Equality Checker/README.md

 4. If all numbers are different print text "All numbers are different"

-5. Otherwise, print "Neither all are equal or different".
+5. Otherwise, print "Neither all are equal or different"

 ## Note